Conjunctions are words used to join sentences, phrases or clauses.

 - Before we start the meeting, let’s take a few minutes to review the agenda.

 - Make haste while the sun shines.

-- No one can harm us as long as (so long as) we are united.
+- No one can harm us as long as we are united.

 - Stay as long as you like.

-- You may go where you like.
+- You can stay wherever you like.

-- I shall find her out wherever she lies.
+- She’ll find her way wherever she is.